Geosynchronous/P7-Neighborhood-Map/STUDENT_ACTIVITY_LOG.md

 3:49 PM
 - **refactor: Cat Clicker Working**
 - Need to refactor a bit to clean up the code
+- Also first loaded cat does not work if it is the first thing clicked on... init problem
 - Need a BIG BREAK first